thaumkid/plugins/plugins/opencode/README.md

 # Terminal Bell

+Note that this notifier exists --> https://github.com/mohak34/opencode-notifier.
+It doesn't detect window focus with the same degree of accuracy as this tool.

 An OpenCode plugin that rings your terminal bell when a session completes, goes idle, needs permission, encounters an error, or asks a question.

 Designed for macOS with support for multiple terminal emulators and intelligent focus detection to avoid additional ringing when your terminal is already in focus.